habedi/PracticalMachineLearning/README.md

 * [Deep Java Library (DJL)](https://djl.ai/): DJL is a high-level open-source Java framework for building deep learning models
 * [Burn](https://github.com/burn-rs/burn): Burn is a deep learning framework written in Rust.
 It can be used for model experimentation, training, and deployment for both researchers and real-world use cases
 * [Faiss](https://github.com/facebookresearch/faiss): Faiss is a C++ library with Python wrappers for fast vector similarity search and clustering
+* [MLX](https://github.com/ml-explore/mlx): MLX is an array framework for machine learning on Apple silicon system on a chip processors from Apple

 ## Recommended